brianpgerson/blog/content/posts/set-up-this-blog-in-20-minutes.md

 Lastly, if you would like to get a custom domain, Netlify does make it very easy to do so.
 I picked my domain, bought it for 10 bucks, and set up HTTPS within an extra couple minutes.

 Not bad for a day's work!
+Now for the easy part: writing extraordinary content for your ever-growing legions of readers.